HaenggiYannick/Python-Markowitz-Model/README.md

 In the following, we determine the Sharpe Ratio (SR) for every portfolio, using this formula:
 $$SR(w)=\displaystyle \frac{R(w)-R_f}{σ(w)}$$

-By simulating 10000 portfolios, we would be able to tell the user which proportion he should allocate to each stock by finding the best weight factor for each stock.
+By simulating 10'000 portfolios, we will be able to tell the user which proportion he/she should allocate to each stock by finding the best weight factor for each stock.

 To do so we first define Arrays to then fill with the sharpe ratios of the simulated portfolios.
-Then we calculate the mean log return, the covariance and in a for loop generate a random starting-weight to then simulate deviating weight factors in order to generate 10000 simulated portfolios.
+Then we calculate the mean log return, the covariance and in a for loop generate a random starting-weight to then simulate deviating weight factors in order to generate 10'000 simulated portfolios.

 ```
 numberPortfolios = 10000